 Council proposal for a Business Survival Fund

-Birmingham City Council with the support of the Core Cities has submitted a proposal to Government.
+Birmingham City Council, with the support of the Core Cities, has submitted a proposal to Government requesting additional funding.

-The proposal requests additional funding to ensure local businesses impacted by COVID-19, survive, continue trading and safeguard existing jobs.
+The funding has been requested to ensure local businesses impacted by COVID-19, survive, continue trading and safeguard existing jobs.

 The Government’s extensive support for business are very welcome, however the consensus is that the measures do not go far enough: more needs to be done to help businesses survive and prevent what would be an unprecedented economic collapse within Birmingham and the wider region.

-Feedback from SMEs to a City Council’s survey undertaken at the end of March attracted 1,000 responses.
-The results are stark: the vast majority of businesses have seen a collapse in revenues, are suffering serious cashflow problems and are predicting that they will be letting staff go and even closing their business.
+Feedback from SMEs to a council survey, undertaken at the end of March, attracted 1,000 responses.
+The results are stark: the vast majority of businesses have seen a collapse in revenues, are suffering serious cashflow problems, and are predicting that they will be letting staff go and even closing their business.
 Businesses are also continuing to struggle to access loan funding from the banks.

 Leader of the Council, Councillor Ian Ward, said: “It's clear that COVID-19 has created an unprecedented crisis for Birmingham’s business community and we need urgent action now to safeguard jobs and futures.